 Mixing prescription amphetamine with benzodiazepines can be dangerous if taken in any way other than directed.

 Snorting, injecting, or taking high doses of these drugs together can risk serious health effects, including abnormal heart rhythm, seizures, and coma.
+Taking amphetamines other than prescribed can also lead to an increased tolerance to amphetamines.

 Common benzo and amphetamine combinations: